 You know what would really make this space elegant and complete?
 Candle-style LED sconces.
 They’re like the jewelry of the room, adding a subtle touch that just ties everything together so nicely.
 And don’t forget about those wall lanterns near the art pieces – not only do they look beautiful, but they also serve a practical purpose.
 Just adds that extra special something, you know?

-Explore Cozy Rural Spaces With Stylish Black-Framed Mirrors
+Cozy Rustic Spaces with Black-Framed Mirrors

 One trick I love for maximizing style and light in modern rustic hallways is installing mirrors with black frames.
 These mirrors not only complement the rustic materials and earthy tones, but they also help bounce the light around, making the space look bigger and brighter.
 It’s such a simple yet effective way to enhance the overall look and feel of the hallway!